php-resta/resta-core/src/resta/Client/README.md

 In this code; We have defined the dont_overwrite property for code auto keyi.
 So even if the user sends code input, the code we generate will not be crushed.
 In this case, the client submission will not make any sense and a value that we can safely generate will not be overridden by the client.

+###### Note: In this example, the generator will only be valid for the client we have created.If you want an automatic generator for the entire client, you can use the generator system in the ClientGenerator.php file.